 • White blood cell count indicates possible infections

-Additional tests include hormone level assessment (Blood test), genetic testing for chromosomal abnormalities, sperm DNA fragmentation analysis, and scrotal ultrasound to detect varicoceles.
+Additional tests include hormone level assessment, genetic testing for chromosomal abnormalities, sperm DNA fragmentation analysis, and scrotal ultrasound to detect varicoceles.
+The results give a clear picture of the next process for seeking treatment or changing one’s diet and everyday lifestyle.

 Nutritional strategies to improve sperm quality